jcalixte/rnrps/article/article.md

 What exactly will our online game be able to do?

-The famous and popular Rock-Paper-Scissors will be played by two people, joining the game thanks to its id.
+The famous and popular Rock-Paper-Scissors will be played by two people who will join the game thanks to its id.
 Other users will also be able to participate and join as spectators.
 Afer each round, the app will update the game and at the end display the final score.

 Here a quick demo of what a player will see.